www.stalkvictims.info - weapons page

 The Eternal Yardstick

-In most countries your actions will be judged by another doctrine derived from English common law, the 'Reasonable Man Doctrine.'
+Your actions will be judged by another doctrine derived from English common law, namely the 'Reasonable Man Doctrine'.
 The judge will tell the jury: "You must ask yourself if the firing of the gun by the defendant was the act of a reasonable and prudent person in the same situation, who knew what the defendant knew.
-If you believe a reasonable and prudent person in that situation knowing what the defendant knew would not have fired, then you should find the defendant guilty of manslaughter."
+If you believe a reasonable and prudent person in that situation knowing what the defendant knew would not have fired, then you should find the defendant guilty of manslaughter".
 "If, however, you believe that a reasonable and prudent person, in the same situation and knowing what the defendant knew, would have shot the deceased, you must find the defendant not guilty."

 Lethal Force Commandments